questdb/questdb.io/docs/api/java.md

 ### Detailed steps

-The steps to setup CairoEngine, execution context and SqlCompiler are the same as those we explained in (writing data)[#writing-data] section.
+The steps to setup CairoEngine, execution context and SqlCompiler are the same as those we explained in [writing data](#writing-data) section.
 We will skip them here and focus on fetching data.

 #### RecordCursorFactory